bstarynk/bismon/README.md

 ### relevant Debian/Ubuntu build-dependency packages ###

-On Debian/Unstable or Ubuntu, `apt-get install build-essential make gcc-7 g++-7 gcc-7-plugin-dev libgccjit-7-dev ccache`
+On Debian/Unstable or Ubuntu, `apt-get install build-essential make ninja gcc-8 g++-8 gcc-8-plugin-dev libgccjit-8-dev ccache`
 for the building infrastructure.
-Replace 7 by 8 when using GCC 8.

-`apt-get install libgtk-3-dev` for GTK 3.
+We still need `apt-get install libgtk-3-dev` for GTK 3.
 This may pull a lot of dependencies.

 The `libbacktrace` is not independently packaged in Debian.
 I recommend building and installing it from its source code, or else (not recommended, :unamused: but doable) edit the `Makefile` to uses your system GCC compiler's one.